virtualdataset/metagen-docs/docsrc/content/concepts/function_graphs.md

 - `long->L->String`

-So long as the runtime library has a matching function available for the function name and type signature, it is possible to realize a FGK at runtime.
+So long as the runtime library has a matching function available for the function name and type signature, it is possible to realize a usable mapping function at runtime.

 ## Binding a Template